judith-tonhauser/SALT26-paper/README.md

 # SALT26-paper
-This repository the following paper
+This repository contains the following paper

 Tonhauser, Judith (2016).
 Prosodic cues to presupposition projection.
 In Moroney, Mary and Little, Carol-Rose and Collard, Jacob and Burgdorf, Dan (eds.), Semantics and Linguistic Theory (SALT) 26.
 LSA and CLC Publications.